 Whether you’re travelling solo, with friends or family, we can create holidays to suit your every requirement.
 For further inspiration see our top ten things to do in Iceland or browse our collection of Iceland holidays or contact our Travel Specialists to tailor make your ideal itinerary.

-It is fair to say that the country once had a reputation for high prices, but thankfully this is largely a thing of the past due to the pound strengthening against the Krona and the difficulties with the Icelandic banking system being resolved.
-In fact, over the last few years Iceland has been experiencing bumper numbers of visitors and its appeal continues to increase.
+Although Iceland has a reputation for being an expensive country to visit, you can expect to pay only a little more than prices in London.
+Over the last few years Iceland has been experiencing bumper numbers of visitors and its appeal continues to increase.
 However, with capacity being limited, the term ‘book early to avoid disappointment’ has never been more pertinent!

 For an idea of daily costs, see our quick guide to how much things cost in Iceland.